Insalata di pasta calamarata

 Vegetarian pasta salad Our original home cooking

 This is an extraordinary, new and tasty pasta salad (in Italian insalata di pasta).
-It's a vegetarian recipe that every guest of mine likes very much!
+It's a vegetarian recipe that observes the principle of Mediterranean diet too.
+Every guest of mine has alwyas liked it very much!
 You'll need; bell peppers, trumpet zucchini, capers, olives, cherry tomatoes in oil, herbs and good-quality extra virgin olive oil.
 All the ingredients are cut into rings: it's nice-to-see too!

 Ingredients / Serves 4